ybaryshnikova/extensions-meetup/helm-packaging/README.md

 ### CRD in `templates` folder
 See `helm-packaging/crd-template-chart` and `helm-packaging/crd-controller-chart`

-In this chart option CRD is a part of `templates`.
+In this chart option CRD is a part of `templates` and multiple charts are needed.
-The custom resource instance is moved outside, and to make sure the chart CRD is installed before the outside custom resource instance is installed, a post-install hook is added.
-The install/upgrade command will wait until the CRD is registered before returning.
+The custom resource instance is in a separate chart and a post-install hook is added.
+The `install`/`upgrade` command will wait until the CRD is registered before returning.
+This way everything installed after the chart will be able to use the CRD.

-Controller is in a separate chart to make sure that .
-As before there is no need to wait for the controller deployment to be available, but it is possible to add `--wait` option to install/upgrade command which will wait for Deployment resources.
+Controller is in a second chart installed after the first one.
+As before there is no need to wait for the controller deployment to be available to start creating custom resources, but it is possible to add `--wait` option to install/upgrade command which will wait for Deployment resources.
 ```commandline
 kubectl install release1 ./crd-template-chart